danus987/Data-analysis_notebooks/README.md

-# a bit of fifa characters analysis done while learning matplotlib
-showing:
-distibution of player skills in FIFA
-Foot preferences
-Weight distibution
+# My repo showing progress of my learning journey in Python with Numpy/Pandas/MatPlotLib